Lionel Richie: Later career

 Richie was the headliner at a 2006 Fourth of July tribute concert with Fantasia Barrino at the Philadelphia Museum of Art.
 On May 7, 2006, Richie performed on the main stage (Acura Stage) at the New Orleans Jazz & Heritage Festival, replacing Antoine "Fats" Domino, who had fallen ill.
 Richie released his eighth studio album titled "Coming Home" on September 12, 2006.
 The first single of the album was "I Call It Love" and was premiered in July 2006, becoming his biggest hit in the U.S. in ten years.
-The album was a big success for Richie in the United States, peaking at No. 6.
+The album was a success for Richie in the United States, peaking at No. 6.

 On May 2, 2008, Richie was the 21st recipient of the George and Ira Gershwin Lifetime Achievement Award at UCLA's annual Spring Sing.
 In accepting the award, Richie said: "Forget about surviving 30 some odd years in the music business, Lionel Richie survived 27 years of Nicole Richie."

 In May 2009, Richie announced that he would like to get The Commodores back together soon.
 An album, Just Go, was released in 2009.
 On July 7, 2009, Richie performed "Jesus is Love" at Michael Jackson's memorial service.

 Richie returned to Australia in 2011 where he and guest artist Guy Sebastian toured the country and New Zealand with concert dates throughout March and April.
 Richie and Guy Sebastian recorded Richie's 1983 number-one single "All Night Long" together to raise money for Australian floods and New Zealand earthquake relief.